William H. Wickham: Political career

 In the early 1870s, Wickham became an anti-Ring Democrat opposed to Boss Tweed of Tammany Hall.
 Wickham served as Chairman of the Apollo Hall Democracy, a political group that worked to bring Boss Tweed to justice.
 He also served on the Executive Committee of Seventy, a group formed by the public to reestablish honest government.

 In 1874, Wickham was nominated by the Democrats to be Mayor of New York, with the support of a temporarily reformed Tammany Hall.
 He easily defeated Oswald Ottendorfer, the Independent Democratic candidate, and Salem Howe Wales, the Republican.
 During his two-year tenure starting in 1875, Wickham appointed William C. Whitney to be the City of New York's legal counsel to combat political fraud.
 Wickham also conducted fundraising for the pedestal of the Statue of Liberty.

 Wickham declined to be re-nominated in 1876.
 He served on the Board of Education for several years and was a member of the Committee of One Hundred for New York's Columbian celebration.

 Personal life

-He was married to Louise Shepard Floyd (1836–1899), the daughter of Jesse Woodhull Floyd (1787–1849) and Miami (née Shepard) Floyd (1795–1880).
+He was married to Louise Shepard Floyd.
 Together, they were the parents of a daughter: